eleduck/eleduck-camp/courses/w1/task1.md

 # Self-introduction

 My name is Yance, a frontend engineer who has five years of experience.
-I lived in Shanghai now, one of the biggest cities in China.
-I like playing TFT  which is a strategy game both on PC/Mobile, and science fiction movies in my spare time.
+I live in Shanghai now, which is one of the biggest cities in China.
+I like playing TFT, which is a strategy game both on PC/Mobile, and science fiction movies.
 Like many peers, I love electronic music very much, always listen to it when taking the subway.

 I graduated from Hunan Engineering College in Jun 2016, got a bachelor of engineering degree.

 My short-term plan is to take every lesson at Eleduck English Camp, to improve reading&writing English.
 Finish and submit each task in time.
 Remember as many as possible new words that relate to my profession.

 The long-term plan is to find a full-time remote job or be a freelancer.
 Then I can go back to my hometown where is closer to my family and live in my own house.
 Take it a step further, I want to immigrate to Canada with my whole family.

 Which is important in my life?
 This is a simple question for me right now: I want a work-life balance.
 That is why I started studying English, only work remotely can help me achieve it in China, and good English takes a hand.